Pylons-tech/pylons/docs/spec/05_parameters.md

 ## UpdateItemStringFee

 Fee for updating a string in the `MutableStrings` field of an `Item` using the `SetItemString` Tx.

+## UpdateUsernameFee

+Fee for updating the username of an account.

 ## MinTransferFee